France, Netherlands, Malta and others added to the UK Government quarantine list

 The quarantine requirement will kick in from 4am on Saturday morning and will doubtless trigger a mass rush to leave France during Friday from those who need to return to work next week.
 It would, arguably, have been more sensible to impose quarantine from 4am on Sunday morning, allowing those whose holidays end on Saturday to return on their scheduled flights, trains and ferries.

 This is what I found when I went on the Eurotunnel website at 11pm on Thursday night:

 As well as France, the quarantine rules will also apply to returnees from:

 The following countries had already been added to the quarantine list over the previous two weeks:

 - The Bahamas

 It is not yet clear if these countries will be added to the Foreign Office ‘do not travel’ list (click here), which is usually the trigger for being to abandon your holiday plans and make a successful travel insurance claim.
-(EDIT: they have been added.
-This means that your travel insurance is no longer valid.)

 The official ‘travel corridor’ list – which is shrinking by the week – is on this page of the Government website.
 Two countries have been removed from the quarantine list in recent days – Brunei and Malaysia – so it is an active two-way street.